-The road tops out at Duffers Saddle, at 1.275m (4,183ft) above the sea level.
+Set high in the Old Woman Range, the road tops out at Duffers Saddle, at 1.275m (4,183ft) above the sea level.
 There’s a sign on the road warning this is the highest public road in New Zealand.
 The zone is affected by adverse weather.
 This road is closed for the winter from early June to 30th September.
 But even in the summer the conditions can quickly turn nasty.
+It can be inaccessible at times of snow or high river levels caused by rain or snowmelt.
 Traveling with a group or at least another vehicle is advised, as you are a long way from everywhere.

 Is the Nevis Road dangerous?

 The ride is rather remote, so you need to be prepared.
 It isn't recommended that you head in alone.
 No mobile phone coverage so you will be on your own in the middle of nowhere if you get stuck.
-Never drive this trail alone.
 Vehicles are rare here.
 It has 26 or so small river crossings.
 Numerous reminders of the history of the area are evident.
 Heavy periods of rain can make the track muddy and some of the small river crossings slightly deeper.

 More pics&info: https://nzfrenzysouth.wordpress.com/the-nevis-f9/